-The Lost Dutchman Mine
+Lost Dutchman Mine

 The Lost Dutchman Mine is said to contain the untold wealth of a lost civilization.
-The gold-filled mine is located somewhere in Arizona, and despite many attempts to locate the riches, no one has been successful.
+The gold-filled mine is located somewhere in Arizona and despite many attempts to locate the riches, no one has been successful.
 Many have died or never been seen again after setting out on their adventure.

 He had traveled for days on his own whilst enduring the blistered heat of the Arizona sun.
 But what gave him the strength to continue his journey and survive?
 The answer is gold!
-And lots of it. .
+And lots of it.
 It is said that The Dutchman’s gold nuggets, which he had in his possession, were taken from the walls of the cave.
-Unfortunately, he did not disclose the location of the mine he claims to have found, and he never had the strength to return for the gold.
+Unfortunately, he did not disclose the location of the mine he claims to have found and he never had the strength to return for the gold.
 His secret went with him to the grave.

-Six months after Ruth set off for his search for the gold, archaeologists found his skull.
-The news of his mysterious death didn’t discourage other from trying.
+Six months after Ruth set off on his search for the gold, archaeologists found his skull.
+The news of his mysterious death didn’t discourage other from trying though.
 Hundreds of people flocked to the superstition mountains, looking for the famous Lost Dutchman Mine.
 To this day, many still explore the possibility of a gold-filled cave.

-The myth of The Lost Dutchman Mine has claimed hundreds of lives.
-Some explorers die a violent, and mysterious, death.
-Others die simply from too much sun, and dehydration.
+The myth has claimed hundreds of lives.
+Some explorers die a violent and mysterious death.
+Others die simply from too much sun and dehydration.
 Sight-seeing tourists usually seek out an experienced guide for survival, but treasure hunters only want help to reach a specific point.
 For many of them, their guide is the last person they ever see.
 Prospectors and treasure hunters also face another risk… dynamite!
-More lost limbs and injury can be attributed to dynamite, than any other risk the prospectors and treasure hunters face.
+More lost limbs and injury can be attributed to dynamite than any other risk the prospectors and treasure hunters face.
 They use dynamite to blast out rock samples, as gold deposits seldom lay on the surface.